 MSI GTX 1660 Ti Gaming X vs GTX Armor OC – which one overclocks better?

 But, as you can see it here, in the end, better cooling didn’t help at all much with delivering any noticeable performance gain over the Armor model in terms of getting that higher Boost Clocks, performance difference ends up being a frame or two at most, although the both roamed around 1965 MHz of core clock in games.
 Honestly, when you have a scenario like this one, where you’re doing graphics card comparison based off the same GPU, I wouldn’t be bothered with their difference in performance, even with that 15 MHz advantage, as it basically boils down to a measurement error difference, or maybe at best like shown here, one or two frames at most.
 I’m trying to put an emphasis on this, for you to not be if one has 10 or 20 MHz more on the GPU core clock or memory than the other, because you can always count on the fact that you can easily catch up and surpass that difference just by doing a bit of manual overclocking or even using MSI’s OC scanner feature, although to be fair, I still like to do it manually since I’m able to get more out of the card.
-Just by pulling a couple of sliders up in MSI’s Afterburner you can in a few seconds have that extra performance on your disposal, closing in on performance similar to the RTX 2060 Super series.
+Just by pulling a couple of sliders up in MSI’s Afterburner you can in a few seconds have that extra boost on your disposal, closing in on performance similar to the RTX 2060 Super series.

 Interestingly enough, both had almost identical overclocking potential.
 Memory was maxed in each of them, while the Armor allowed to be pushed more on the core clock before crashing on me during GPU benchmark process, but, that also, in the end, didn’t result in it actually having better boost clocks as the GTX 1660 Ti Gaming X model clocked anywhere from 2070 to 2100 MHz, probably due to more capable cooler or power delivery, while the Armor model was roaming anywhere from 2040 to 2070 MHz.
 Overall, the Gaming X did have a slight performance advantage over the Armor model, plus its fan speed was lower, although the GPU temperature was a bit higher compared to Armor model, lower 60°C versus mid 60°C, but that’s probably because of the difference in core voltage.